clownix/cloonix/xdoc/index.rst

-The items of the emulated network are handled either with a command line interface or with the help of a graphical canvas upon which software elements are represented through schematic visual items.
+The items of the emulated network are handled either with a command line interface or with the help of a graphical canvas upon which software elements are represented through visual items.

 Developper view for cloonix
 ===========================